- 1 Top 9 Best Cheap Vlogging Cameras for YouTube Compared

 - Image Processor Features

 Always look for info about the image processor and what it specializes in: this software controls how digital cameras see an image, and it’s always important.
+The more high end the digital camera, the better this will tend to be.
 Watch for features that help improve performance.
 Image stabilization, for example, helps avoid shaking or wavering video, which isn’t great for YouTube.
 Image processors, which largely impact video quality can also affect scene selection, low-light modes, autofocus, and more.
+It’s also important to consider the focal length of the lens when the lens is stretched to infinity.
+If you want images to be a bit more high resolution, you should also consider a camera type that has a mirrorless lens too.

 - High-Resolution Video